WLG Week 1

 Shoes are the tool of the runners trade...you have to have good shoes for this journey you are about to start.
 Shoe Clinic are our local shoe fitting specialists, who will ensure you have the right footwear for your journey ahead.
 They know their stuff and offer a 30 Day Money Back Guarantee if you’re not 100% happy with your shoes.

-(Just so you know, we don't get any commission from any sales at Shoe Clinic - we just recommend them because they know their stuff and we want you to have good shoes that will support you through this journey).
+(We don't get any commission from any sales at Shoe Clinic - we just recommend them because they know their stuff and we want you to have good shoes that will support you through this journey).

 Our journey begins, we can wait to watch your progress over the next 8 weeks.